United States

 The US, if it is to restore good government, badly needs change, ideally a Constitution revised by non-partisan, expert, high minded individuals.
 Of course, that is not even remotely likely to happen, so the future looks bleak.

 An Article V Constitutional Convention would be a good idea because it badly needs an overhaul.
-Republicans, namely ALEC, are working to convene one and to see that States have control, not people.
-There are some very wealthy Republican backers.
+Republicans, motivated by ALEC, are working to convene one and to see that States have control, not people.
+There are some very wealthy Republican backers and it could be a threat like Project 2025.

 To our great shame, America now has